rockettheme/docs/Docs/joomla/templates/diametric/demo_module_4.md

 ---
 title: Diametric: Recreating the Demo - FP Feature A
-description: Your Guide to Recreating Elements of the Diametric Theme for Joomla
+description: Your Guide to Recreating Elements of the Diametric Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/diametric:Diametric

 ---